capnproto/capnproto/doc/install.md

 If you want to use Cap'n Proto in C++ with Visual Studio, do the following:

+1. Make sure that you are using Visual Studio 2015 or newer, with all updates installed.
+Cap'n Proto uses C++11 language features that did not work in previous versions of Visual Studio, and the updates include many bug fixes that Cap'n Proto requires.

-1. Install [CMake](http://www.cmake.org/) version 3.1 or later.
+2. Install [CMake](http://www.cmake.org/) version 3.1 or later.

-2. Use CMake to generate Visual Studio project files under `capnproto-c++-0.0.0` in the zip file.
+3. Use CMake to generate Visual Studio project files under `capnproto-c++-0.0.0` in the zip file.
-   You will need to enable the CMake project option `EXTERNAL_CAPNP`.
    You can use the CMake UI for this or run this shell command:

-       cmake -G "Visual Studio 14 2015" -DEXTERNAL_CAPNP=1
+       cmake -G "Visual Studio 14 2015"

-    If the `capnp.exe` and `capnpc-c++.exe` tools are not on your `PATH`, then `CAPNP_EXECUTABLE` and `CAPNPC_CXX_EXECUTABLE` will need to be set to their respective locations.
+    (For VS2017, you can use "Visual Studio 15 2017" as the generator name.)

 3. Open the "Cap'n Proto" solution in Visual Studio.